Jutho/TensorKit.jl/docs/src/man/spaces.md

 which is another subtype of `EuclideanSpace{ℂ}` with an inner structure corresponding to the irreducible representations of a group.

+!!! note
+    For `ℂ^n` the dual space is equal (or naturally isomorphic) to the conjugate space, but not to the space itself.
+This means that even for `ℂ^n`, arrows matter in the diagrammatic notation for categories or for tensors, and in particular that a contraction between two tensor indices will check that one is living in the space and the other in the dual space.
+This is in contrast with several other software packages, especially in the context of tensor networks, where arrows are only introduced when discussing symmetries.
+We believe that our more purist approach can be useful to detect errors (e.g. unintended contractions).
+Only with `ℝ^n` will their be no distinction between a space and its dual.
+When creating tensors with indices in `ℝ^n` that have complex data, a one-time warning will be printed, but most operations should continue to work nonetheless.

 ## [Composite spaces](@id ss_compositespaces)

 Composite spaces are vector spaces that are built up out of individual elementary vector